Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-requires learners to apply knowledge of multiplication facts and stresses the importance of knowing the squares of numbers, particularly the squares of primes.
-It will increase their familarity with this way of representing multiplication facts, as a grid or matrix.
+requires learners to apply knowledge of multiplication facts, and stresses the importance of knowing the squares of numbers, particularly the squares of primes.
+It will increase their familarity with representing multiplication facts as a grid or matrix.

 You could start by giving the whole group some numbers such as $18$, $33$, $35$, $48$ and $56$ and asking for the multiplication facts that generate them.
 Include some squares such as $25$, and even $49$, if you feel the group might have a problem identifying it.